NSMMS & CRASTE

 We invite you to submit an abstract that discusses the leading-edge technology or research your organization is working on, as well as engage your organization through exhibiting, sponsoring, or participating in our outreach programs.

-As a reminder, this symposium is restricted to U.S. citizens working for a U.S. company only, therefore submitters must also meet these criteria.
-Abstracts must be unclassified and may include ITAR or Military Critical information, if they are PASSWORD PROTECTED.
-Acceptable distribution levels for abstracts include A or C ONLY.
-It is the responsibility of all authors to ensure the materials they submit and/or present conform to security classification guides, if applicable.
+As a reminder, these Symposia are restricted to U.S. citizens working for a U.S. company only, therefore submitters must also meet these criteria.
+Abstracts must be unclassified and may include ITAR or Military Critical information.
+Acceptable distribution levels for abstracts include A, C or F ONLY.
+It is the responsibility of all authors to ensure the materials they submit and/or present conform to security and other CUI markings.

-In late February 2024, you will be contacted regarding the status of your acceptance.
+In early February 2025, you will be contacted regarding the status of your acceptance.
 Please note that selected abstract titles will be included on the website and in the program, which is freely distributed.
 Therefore, abstract titles must be cleared for public release (Distribution A).

 This topic area focuses on recent developments in additive manufacturing (AM) methods and materials for diverse aerospace applications including structural, thermal management, energy storage, and propulsion components.
 Some areas of emphasis include: